 Instructions

-- In a large saucepan, cook ground beef with onions over medium heat until beef is browned; drain excess grease.
+- While peppers are softening in oven, prepare the filling.
+In a large saucepan, cook ground beef with onions over medium heat until beef is browned; drain excess grease.

-- Add the salt, black pepper and garlic powder.
-Then add the chili powder, cumin and cayenne pepper along with 2 tablespoons of water.
+- Add the salt, black pepper and garlic powder to the saucepan.
+Then add the chili powder, cumin and cayenne pepper, along with 2 tablespoons of water.
 Stir and cook over over medium heat for 5 minutes.

 - Next, add the cooked rice and black beans; stir.
 Cook for an additional 2-3 minutes over low/medium heat.